MoserMichael/cstuff/all/blog/_posts/2019-03-26-me-on-software.md

 Disks :: Big disks -> small ones -> flash.
 Cars :: Ford; GM -> Toyota (Corona was affordable to students and disrupted Ford; went after Corolla, etc; now they also sell Lexus cars) -> Hyundai, Chinese are now killing them at the low end.

-Says they all disrupt the existing leader from the low ends; the upstarts compete against non-consumption by making consumption more affordable.
+_they all disrupt the existing leader from the low ends; the upstarts compete against non-consumption by making consumption more affordable._

-Q: are there big companies that did not get killed by new disrupting products/competing upstarts ?
+Q: are there big companies that survived new disrupting products/competing upstarts ?

 A: yes, Need to create a new business unit and new processes; like IBM that created new business units for mini computers; later new one for micro computers.

-efficiency innovations - helps us to produce more with less; keep us competitive, but reduce jobs and create cash flow;
-Examples: Wallmarts, Toyota production process. ;

-Why we are unable to sustain growth?

-Abundance and scarcity: some things are scarce - like platinum; have to keep it , some things are abundant - sand, can waste it.
-Finance: Capital used to be scarce - now it is abundant (? probably for big players ?) ; also finance now measures success in ratios (metrics) rather than whole numbers (of dollars)
-Fractions should allow to performance of companies; (like metrics of 'return on net assets - RONA' / 'internal rate of return - IRR');
-RONA can be gamed by outsourcing rather than doing innovating products;
-IRR can be gamed by short range gains (long term investment is not good for it) Efficiency innovations pay off earlier (Pay off in a 6 months - 3 years) so they are prefered to disrupting products (these pay off in 5-10 years)
-Says growth is lost in the pursuit of these metrics.
-Also companies have a lot of cash on hand;

-Japan was growing fast because companies invested in disruptive products; (lots of examples) Since the late eighties they use these metrics - Japan didn't do a disruptive product ever since.
-USA is going the same way; result is that capital is used to create capital.

 Q: what metrics are good ones for Google?